-Unfavorable economic conditions have in the past adversely affected, are currently adversely affecting and in the future could adversely affect NewCo's business, financial condition or results of operations.
+Unfavorable economic conditions have in the past adversely affected, are currently adversely affecting and in the future could adversely affect Vestis' business, financial condition or results of operations.

 Unfavorable economic conditions may arise during times of national and international economic downturns, or may be attributed to natural disasters, calamities, public health crises, political unrest and global conflicts.
 Unfavorable economic conditions may also contribute to supply chain disruptions, geopolitical events, global energy shortages, major central bank policy actions including interest rate increases, public health crises or other factors.
-Unfavorable economic conditions could adversely affect the demand for NewCo's products and services.
-For example, in the early stages of the COVID-19 pandemic, NewCo was negatively affected by reduced employment levels at its customers' locations and declining levels of business and customer spending.
-In addition, adverse economic conditions, including increases in labor costs, labor shortages, higher materials and other costs, supply chain disruptions, inflation and other economic factors could increase NewCo's costs of selling and providing the products and services it offers, which in turn could have a material adverse impact on its business, financial condition or results of operations.
-Moreover, the impact of inflation on various areas of NewCo's business, including labor and product costs, has recently affected NewCo's business, financial condition or results of operations, and NewCo may not be able to mitigate any future impacts of inflation by increases in pricing for NewCo's goods and services.
+Unfavorable economic conditions could adversely affect the demand for Vestis' products and services.
+For example, in the early stages of the COVID-19 pandemic, Vestis was negatively affected by reduced employment levels at its customers' locations and declining levels of business and customer spending.
+In addition, adverse economic conditions, including increases in labor costs, labor shortages, higher materials and other costs, supply chain disruptions, inflation and other economic factors could increase Vestis' costs of selling and providing the products and services it offers, which in turn could have a material adverse impact on its business, financial condition or results of operations.
+Moreover, the impact of inflation on various areas of Vestis' business, including labor and product costs, has recently affected Vestis' business, financial condition or results of operations, and Vestis may not be able to mitigate any future impacts of inflation by increases in pricing for Vestis' goods and services.
+Vestis is unable to predict any future trends in the rate of inflation, and if (and to the extent that) Vestis is unable to recover higher costs in the event of future increases in inflation, such increases in inflation could adversely affect Vestis' business, financial condition or results of operations.

-Conditions or events that adversely affect NewCo's current customers or sales prospects may cause such customers or prospects to restrict expenditures, reduce workforces or even to cease to conduct their businesses.
-Any of these circumstances would have the effect of reducing the number of employees utilizing NewCo's uniform services, which could have a material adverse impact on NewCo's business, financial condition or results of operations.
-In addition, financial distress and insolvency experienced by customers, especially larger customers, has in the past made it difficult and in the future could make it difficult for NewCo to collect amounts NewCo is owed and could result in the voiding, termination or modification of existing contracts.
-For example, in response to the changed circumstances caused by shutdowns earlier in the COVID-19 pandemic, NewCo worked with customers to renegotiate contracts in order to mitigate lost revenues caused by partial or full closure of customer premises.
-Similarly, financial distress or insolvency, if experienced by NewCo's key vendors and service providers such as insurance carriers, could significantly increase NewCo's costs.
+Conditions or events that adversely affect Vestis' current customers or sales prospects may cause such customers or prospects to restrict expenditures, reduce workforces or even to cease to conduct their businesses.
+Any of these circumstances would have the effect of reducing the number of employees utilizing Vestis' uniform services, which could have a material adverse impact on Vestis' business, financial condition or results of operations.
+In addition, financial distress and insolvency experienced by customers, especially larger customers, has in the past made it difficult and in the future could make it difficult for Vestis to collect amounts Vestis is owed and could result in the voiding, termination or modification of existing contracts.
+For example, in response to the changed circumstances caused by shutdowns earlier in the COVID-19 pandemic, Vestis worked with customers to renegotiate contracts in order to mitigate lost revenues caused by partial or full closure of customer premises.
+Similarly, financial distress or insolvency, if experienced by Vestis' key vendors and service providers such as insurance carriers, could significantly increase Vestis' costs.

-Increases in fuel and energy costs could materially and adversely affect NewCo's business, financial condition or results of operations.
+Increases in fuel and energy costs could materially and adversely affect Vestis' business, financial condition or results of operations.

-The prices of fuel and energy to run NewCo's vehicles, equipment and facilities are volatile and fluctuate based on factors outside of NewCo's control.
+The prices of fuel and energy to run Vestis' vehicles, equipment and facilities are volatile and fluctuate based on factors outside of Vestis' control.
 For example, the ongoing conflict between Russia and Ukraine has disrupted supply chains and caused increases in fuel prices.
-NewCo's operating margins have been and may continue to be impacted by such increased fuel prices.
-Continuing or additional increases in fuel and energy costs could have a material adverse effect on NewCo's result of operations.
+Vestis' operating margins have been and may continue to be impacted by such increased fuel prices.
+Continuing or additional increases in fuel and energy costs could have a material adverse effect on Vestis' result of operations.

-NewCo's failure to retain its current customers, renew its existing customer contracts on comparable terms and obtain new customer contracts could adversely affect NewCo's business, financial condition or results of operations.
+Vestis' failure to retain its current customers, renew its existing customer contracts on comparable terms and obtain new customer contracts could adversely affect Vestis' business, financial condition or results of operations.